ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 ### Theme Development

 If you are a developer and need to do a customization work, the theme is using [Gulp](https://github.com/gulpjs/gulp) to compile [Sass](http://sass-lang.com/) and JavaScript.
-This improve the development flow, and making it much faster.
+This improves the development flow and making it much faster.

-First make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the the following commands in the theme root directory to install npm dependencies.
+First, make sure you have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed, then run the following commands in the theme root directory to install *npm* dependencies.

 ```
 npm install